15 Things You Probably Shouldn’t Put in the Dishwasher

 - Copper Pans: You risk changing the color of these gorgeous pans by putting them in the dishwasher.

 - Soft and Hard Plastic: Some harder plastics can be put in the dishwasher if the manufacturer says it’s OK; just make sure to put them on the top rack.

 - Baking Sheets: Baking sheets can easily discolor or warp after just a few cycles in the dishwasher.

 - Disposable Aluminum: You risk getting black residue or marks all over the aluminum item and the other things in the dishwasher.

 - Gold-Plated Dishware: The dishwasher can potentially eat away at the gold.
 It’s better to avoid ruining your plates or silverware and simply wash these items by hand.

-- Insulated Mugs: I've definitely put an insulated mug in the dishwasher by accident only to have the space between the outer and inner layer filled with water.
+- Insulated Mugs and Water Bottles: Put these in the dishwasher and the space between the outer and inner layer could end up filled with water.
 Not cool.

-- Anything with Adhesives: Labels with glue can clog and hurt your dishwasher.
+- Anything with Adhesives: Labels with glue can come off and clog your dishwasher.
 It’s best to either get rid of the labels before putting the item in the dishwasher (like with glass bottles), or simply wash by hand.